-This bank loan is secured by, inter alia: (these agreements have not been signed but will be till release date of this report)
+This bank loan is secured by, inter alia:

 - a first ranking contractual mortgage up to the amount of 200% of the loan; - financial and registered pledges established on (i) the rights from certain bank account agreements concluded by Capital Art Apartments and (ii) all the shares in the share capital of Capital Art Apartments; - the assignment of certain receivables due to Capital Art Apartments in connection with the project; - a subordination agreement; - statement of Capital Art Apartments of voluntary submission to execution pursuant to Art.
 97 of the Banking Law up to the amount of 200% of the loan; - submission to execution granted by Atlas FIZ AN in favour of the Bank in accordance with 777 of Polish Procedure Code; and - a cost overrun guarantee agreement relating to the project executed between Capital Art Apartments, shareholder of the general partner of Capital Art Apartments and other entity having direct or indirect control over Capital Art Apartments and bank pursuant to which the shareholders agreed to act as guarantors for the payment of Capital Art Apartments' liability to cover cost overruns amounting to up to 10% of the project costs.